noreenwu/cupcakecafe/README.md

 Chief Baker has less interest in the actual orders, except through direct discussion with the Bakery Manager, and thus does not have access to see these.

-The general public can view the cupcakes but does not have access to any of the other information.
+The general public can view the cupcakes information (useful for a menu, for example), but it does not have access to any of the other information.

 ## Running the Application